 Letter 394: You are generous in your letter.

-You are generous in your letter.
-What you wish to find in me, you write about as though it were already there.
-If someone praises me as a man who knows how to work hard, perhaps he is not lying.
-But anyone who thinks me a gifted composer of speeches should know that he is.
+You are kind in your letter.
+For the qualities you wish to be present in us, about these you write as though they were already there.
+As for me, if someone praises me as one who knows how to work hard, perhaps he does not lie; but whoever thinks me a skilled composer of speeches, let him know that he lies.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.